lucidsolns/docker-acme-lego-dns01/README.md

 unique labels are used.

-With the labels present, the lego contain will signal the application service container with a `SIGHUP` whenever the certificates/DH parameters change.
+With the labels present, the lego contain will signal the application service container with a `SIGHUP` (default is SIGHUP, or 'none' to suppress the signal) whenever the certificates/DH parameters change.

-**Note:** When a certificate changes, the HUP signal is sent blindly to the container whether it is running or not - this tends to result in some errors that the container is not running.
+An `install` script can be mounted in the 'lego' container to copy the certificates and/or set file ownership/permissions.
+The `install` script will be run prior to the container being signalled.

 example:
 ```yaml